TinaHeiligers/ambient-weather-heiligers/README.md

 ## TODO:
 - ~~Delete duplicate entries: https://www.elastic.co/blog/how-to-find-and-remove-duplicate-documents-in-elasticsearch~~ Current solution is to use logstash
-- automate test runs before pushing to Github
+- automate test runs before pushing to Github -> not doing with husky, something went wrong and I don't feel like figuring it out.
-- set up CI
+- set up CI -> eventually, not needed right now

 - refactor metric conversion to class
 - add new classes to their own call modules

 - implement using es client to index without filebeat
 - automate de-duping entries